Location of work: Thunder Basin National Grassland, Bill, WY

 The work requires standing, walking, bending and lifting of objects weighing as much as 50 pounds.
 Certain phases of the work require extended (such as most of a work day) periods of standing or sitting while accomplishing detailed experimental procedures.
 Some procedures require stamina and endurance.
 Need to have the physical capability to perform required duties without hazard to self or others when working with machinery, cattle, horses, fire or chemicals.

 The job is located in a remote part of NE Wyoming.
+Weekend transportation to and from Fort Collins, CO is available.
 The work environment is about 85% in the field and 15% in the shop or office.
 The work involves regular and recurring moderate risks or discomforts which require special safety precautions, e.g., working outdoors.
 Throughout the year, the person may encounter belligerent livestock, insects, dust and extremes of weather.
 The person is required to wear protective clothing (e.g., coats, boots, goggles, gloves, and respirator) as conditions warrant.